Who Has the Fastest, Most Reliable Shared Hosting?

 Additionally, InterServer offers excellent support so you won't be left struggling by yourself.

 You may see better uptimes from InterServer than we have.
-And their downtime only amounts to a couple of minutes per day.
+And their downtime only amounts to about 16 minutes per month.
 But it often comes in less frequent but longer periods.
 This is something you should consider before signing up.

 - Pro: Great support